You are here

 Consumer Snapshot

-This report provides a snapshot of the issues that are affecting consumers in Scotland, examining both national and local trends in consumer issues.
-This is based on data provided by the majority of citizens advice bureaux in Scotland and data from the Citizens Advice Consumer Helpline.
-We will aim to publish Consumer Snapshot on a regular basis to provide an up-to-date overview of the issues facing consumers in Scotland.
+This report provides a snapshot of the issues that are affecting consumers in Scotland, examining both national and local trends.
+This is based on data provided by citizens advice bureaux in Scotland and data from the Citizens Advice consumer service.

 Pages